Goldwater Scholar Shares Her Research Experiences

 Ramesh used live imaging to see the drug responses in real time and froze samples at particular times to observe the response with a higher resolution imaging modality.
 She also built 3D printing and CAD skills through programs like SolidWorks.

-Through her AJC Merit Research Scholarship from the Undergraduate Office of Research and Creative Endeavors, Ramesh continued her work in the Lu Lab as her first co-op.
+Through her AJC Merit Research Scholarship from the Office of Undergraduate Research and Fellowships, Ramesh continued her work in the Lu Lab as her first co-op.
 With more time to devote to the lab, she was able to present her work at RISE, Northeastern’s interdisciplinary research conference.
 She was also selected to speak at UQ-Bio Research Symposium in Colorado, which helped her connect with scientists interested in computational biology and biophysics.

 Ramesh is a recent recipient of the 2024 Barry Goldwater Scholarship, which recognizes her undergraduate research accomplishments.
 The Goldwater Scholarship is one of the nation’s most prestigious, merit-based awards for undergraduate students who plan to pursue research careers in natural sciences, engineering, and mathematics.
 In the application process for the scholarship, she prepared a personal statement and a research essay discussing her algorithm and progress in the lab.
 Receiving this recognition was a full-circle moment for her.